waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ### Class File
 This section outlines the template for `class.py` file that will be used for python classes.
-In each python classes, we will require a doctrings for each class and their class methods.
+In each python classes, we will require a docstrings for each class and their class methods.

 Example:
 ```python